isopink/isopink.github.io/_posts/2025-04-13-Linear Model ll.md

 Unlike the $E_{\text{in}}(\mathbf{w})$ of linear regression, $E_{\text{in}}(\mathbf{w})$ of Logistic regression is not a closed - form.
 We cannot calculate the proper weight vector analytically.
 Instead, we have iterative solution.
 We now introduce the new algorithm, Gradient Descent.

-Gradient Descent is a method to minimize functions like $E_{in}(w)$, which can be viewed as an error surface.
+Gradient Descent is a method to minimize functions like $E_{\text{in}}(\mathbf{w)$, which can be viewed as an error surface.
 Like a ball rolling downhill, the algorithm follows the slope to reduce the error.
 However, it may end up in a local minimum depending on the starting point.

 ![solution](/assets/images/lm_6.svg)